COVID-19 pandemic in Vatican City: September 2020

 In September, Filipino Cardinal Luis Antonio Tagle tested positive for COVID-19 after arriving in the Philippines from the Vatican.
 He became the first head of a Vatican dicastery confirmed to have contracted the disease.
 His case is not counted in the Vatican's COVID-19 tally.

 October 2020

 In October, 4 Swiss guards tested positive for COVID-19, in addition to 3 other cases in Vatican City.
 Later in the month, 7 more Swiss guards tested positive for COVID-19.

 January 2021

-On 9 January, the Vatican's newspaper L'Osservatore Romano announced that Pope Francis' personal doctor, Fabrizio Soccorsi, died of pneumonia and because of COVID-19.
+On 9 January, the Vatican's newspaper L'Osservatore Romano announced that Pope Francis' personal doctor, Fabrizio Soccorsi, died of pneumonia caused by COVID-19.

 On 14 January, it was confirmed that both Pope Emeritus Benedict XVI and Pope Francis had received their first doses of the COVID-19 vaccine, with their followup doses expected in three weeks.
 They received their second dose in February.